plazma-tool/rocket_sync/README.md

 # GNU Rocket sync library

 Implementing track sync for the [GNU Rocket Editor][rocket] in Rust.
-This gives you the value of a sync track at a given time.
+This gives you the interpolated value of a sync track at a given time.

 This is a `#![no_std]` crate.